 When people say that science is not political, they mean that these facts are independent of one’s values.
 I’d add the Theory of Evolution to the above four, but evolution (like Quantum Mechanics or Relativity) is even more undeniable.

 Science and technology as a positive force

 The above were “value-less facts”; let’s slowly get into values.

 The facts above do not have any consequences for policy or behaviour on their own.
 They do constrain the set of possible outcomes, but for a decision, you need a set of values on top.

 It’s still perfectly consistent with the facts and claim the following: Vaccines are safe, but a person’s bodily autonomy cannot be breached in the name of utilitarianism.
 In the case of children, the parents’ autonomy should be paramount.
 This is a perfectly intellectually consistent libertarian position.
-As long as you are willing to accept that, in this case, probably children will die, then I cannot really say you are denying the scientific evidence.
+As long as you are willing to accept that children will die as a consequence, then I cannot really say you are denying the scientific evidence.
 This may seem a shocking trade-off when said out loud but it also happens to be the de facto policy of the Western world for the 10-20 past years: vaccines are recommended, but most jurisdictions will not enforce them anymore.

 Similar statements can be made about all of the above: